Bo-Vane/gitskills/README.md

 # gitskills
-this is a repo for test cloning
+this is a repo for test bug

 Creating a new branch is quick and simple.